dilolabs/buildpack-google-chrome/README.md

 ## Channels

-You can choose your release channel by specifying `GOOGLE_CHROME_CHANNEL` as a config var for your app, in your app.json (for Heroku CI and Review Apps), or in your pipeline settings (for Heroku CI).
+You can choose your release channel by specifying `GOOGLE_CHROME_CHANNEL` as a config var for your app.

 Valid values are `stable`, `beta`, and `unstable`.
 If unspecified, the `stable` channel will be used.

 ## Shims and Command Line Flags

-This buildpack installs shims that always add `--headless`, `--disable-gpu`, `--no-sandbox`, and `--remote-debugging-port=9222` to any `google-chrome` command as you'll have trouble running Chrome on a Heroku dyno otherwise.
+This buildpack installs shims that always add `--headless`, `--disable-gpu`, `--no-sandbox`, and `--remote-debugging-port=9222` to any `google-chrome` command as you'll have trouble running Chrome on a Scalingo dyno otherwise.

 You'll have two of these shims on your path: `google-chrome` and `google-chrome-$GOOGLE_CHROME_CHANNEL`.
 They both point to the binary of